Reviewing Blue Owl Capital (NYSE:OBDC) and SouthPeak Interactive (OTCMKTS:SOPK)

 SouthPeak Interactive Corporation develops, markets, and publishes interactive entertainment software.
 The company offers videogames for various gaming and entertainment hardware platforms, including home videogame consoles, such as Microsoft Xbox 360, Nintendo Wii, and Sony PS3 and PS2; for handheld platforms, including Nintendo DS, Nintendo DSi, Sony PlayStation Portable, Sony PSPgo, and Apple iPhone; for game applications for the Next Generation NVIDIA Tegra mobile processor, which is used in Droid phones and tablets; and for personal computers.
 It serves various customers ranging from casual players to hardcore gaming enthusiasts.
 The company sells its products to retailers and distributors in North America and the United Kingdom, and primarily to distributors in the rest of Europe, Australia, and Asia.
 SouthPeak Interactive Corporation was founded in 1996 and is based in Midlothian, Virginia.

-Receive News & Ratings for SouthPeak Interactive Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for SouthPeak Interactive and related companies with MarketBeat.com's FREE daily email newsletter.
+Receive News & Ratings for Blue Owl Capital Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Blue Owl Capital and related companies with MarketBeat.com's FREE daily email newsletter.